 - Clotting screen (reduced values may be seen during active HUS).

-- Stool culture: stool sample should be sent for culture and phage typing of the E. coli.
-Genes for virulence factors may be confirmed by polymerase chain reaction (PCR).
+- Stool testing: stool sample should be sent for testing.
+Increasingly, microbiology departments are using polymerase chain reaction (PCR) testing rather than culture of the E. coli, as this is much quicker.
 Many patients will no longer be shedding bacteria but the presence of E. coli O157 has considerable public health implications.
-NB: serum or saliva samples may be used in the absence of a faecal sample when screening contacts during outbreaks..

 - Urine: urinalysis (haematuria or proteinuria appear early in HUS); urine sent to laboratory for culture.